fenago/learn-java-12-programming/lab_guide/Lab_1.md

 detail in  *Java
 Object-Oriented Programming (OOP)*.

-In this chapter, we will talk about one of the reference types called String.
+In this lab, we will talk about one of the reference types called String.
 It is represented by the java.lang.String class, which belongs, as you can see, to the most foundational package of JDK, java.lang.
 The reason we introduce the String class that early is that it behaves in